-Our audit function provides advice as to whether we are functioning effectively and whether our internal controls to manage risk are working.
+We also have an in-house audit function that provides independent advice as to whether we are functioning effectively and whether our internal controls to manage risk are working.
 Information on the internal audit is provided in this Delivery Program, with progress reports provided through the Audit, Risk and Improvement Committee.